ahhamamoto/nuttyx/README.md

 # nuttyx

-An application to control personal finance using Sinatra microframework an the ruby programming language.
+An application to control personal finance using Flask microframework and the Python programming language.

 ## Functions